Palindromic numbers have digits that read the same forwards as backwards e.g. 121 or 2334332

-If you repeat the proces does every number eventually become palandromic?
+If you repeat the process does every number eventually become palindromic?
 If so how many steps does it take?

 Do you have any comments?
 It is always useful to receive feedback and helps make this free resource even more useful for those learning Mathematics anywhere in the world.
 Click here to enter your comments.